From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Introduction

 To summarize our contribution, we provide:

-\begin{itemize} \item The development of a comprehensive taxonomy categorizing the impact of UI actions, \item A collection of human-synthesized UI action traces that include actions with potentially negative impacts, annotated together with data sampled from two other existing datasets, \item An evaluation and discussion of how a representative set of current LLMs assess the impact of UI actions, showing a significant gap in their ability to reliably understand the complexity of the impact of UI actions.
+\begin{itemize} \item The development of a comprehensive taxonomy categorizing the impact of mobile UI actions, \item A collection of human-synthesized mobile UI action traces that include actions with potentially negative impacts, annotated together with data sampled from two other existing datasets, and \item An evaluation and discussion of how a representative set of current LLMs assess the impact of mobile UI actions, showing a significant gap in their ability to reliably understand the complexity of the impact of mobile UI actions.

 \end{itemize}